haiwen/seafile-admin-docs/manual/deploy_pro/office_documents_preview.md

 # Office Documents Preview with LibreOffice

+> This is a deprecated feature since version 11.
+Integrating with CollaboraOnline or OnlyOffice is recommended.

 Seafile Professional Server supports previewing office documents online by converting them to PDF.
 You can follow these steps to use the feature.
-If you'd like to edit office files online, you can integrate Seafile with Microsoft Office Online server, LibreOffice online or OnlyOffice.
+If you'd like to edit office files online, you can integrate Seafile with Microsoft Office Online server, CollaboraOnline or OnlyOffice.

 ## Version 7.1.x - 8.0.x